Vital-Utilities/Vital-Utilities/README.md

 Not giving VitalService.exe admin priviledges will lead to the following results:

 - Some machine stats will not be collected due to LibreHardware requiring it to collect them.
-- Process Manager will not be able to modify the affinity of some processes. ('audiodg' as an example)
+- Process Affinity profile will not be able to modify the affinity of some processes. ('audiodg' as an example)

 ## Auto start Vital Service on log in